codingbbq/codingbbq.github.io/blog/2019-06-14-Things-I-Wish-I-Knew-In-College.md

 I have to quote [Steve Yegge](http://steve-yegge.blogspot.com/2008/09/programmings-dirtiest-little-secret.html) on the use of keyboard here.
 He summarises the importance of using keyboard bull's eye.

-> "I can't understand why professional programmers out there allow themselves to have a career without teaching themselves to type.
+"I can't understand why professional programmers out there allow themselves to have a career without teaching themselves to type.
 It doesn't make any sense.
 It's like being, I dunno, an actor without knowing how to put your clothes on.
 It's showing up to the game unprepared.
 It's coming to a meeting without your slides.
 Going to class without your homework.
 Swimming in the Olympics wearing a pair of Eddie Bauer Adventurer Shorts."
-{: .bg-light .blockquote .text-right .p-4}

 There are many games, that improve your typing skills.
 I encourage that you play once in a while those games.